Jeanne Clery Act

 In November 1990, the Crime Awareness and Campus Security Act (Title II, Public Law 101-542) was signed into law.
 This law requires universities to produce and make available certain policy statements and statistics about campus crime.
 In November of 1999 this Act was renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or simply, The Clery Act.
 It is the policy of North Carolina Agriculture and Technical State University Police Department to publish by October 1st of each school year an Annual Security Safety Report that informs current students and employees of its safety and security policies, procedures and practices.
 Our annual report will also disclose statistics from the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property either owned or controlled by the University and owned or controlled by student organizations recognized by the University, and on public property within or immediately adjacent to and accessible from the campus.

 Higher Education Opportunity Act: Fire Incident Reporting Requirements

-Printed copies of the 2013 Annual Security and Fire Report may be obtained from the NC A&T SU Police Department or by clicking HERE.
+Printed copies of the 2014 Annual Security and Fire Report may be obtained from the N.C.
+A&T State University Police Department or by clicking HERE.